 How Does Someone Become Addicted To Vicoprofen?

 Vicoprofen, like many prescription opioids, is prescribed by a doctor.
-People may not see the danger of abuse if they think it is safe since it is not an illicit drug.
-But opiate medications pose a strong threat to abuse because opioids affect the reward circuit in the brain.
+People may not see the danger of use if they think it is safe since it is not an illicit drug.
+But opiate medications pose a strong threat to use because opioids affect the reward circuit in the brain.

 Each time a person takes an opioid, the chemicals in its bond to opioid receptors in the brain and nerves, creating that enhanced reward feeling.
 This feeling is usually produced only when the brain recognizes something pleasurable, such as the smell of good food.
 Opioids cause either continual release of this reward feeling or stop the brain from recycling good chemicals (the normal process).